hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 message TokenRelationship {
     TokenID tokenId = 1; // The ID of the token string symbol = 2; // The Symbol of the token
-!   uint64 balance = 3; // For token of type FUNGIBLE - the balance that the Account holds in the smallest denomination.
-For token of type NON_FUNGIBLE - the number of NFTs held by the account
+!   uint64 balance = 3; // For token of type FUNGIBLE_COMMON - the balance that the Account holds in the smallest denomination.
+For token of type NON_FUNGIBLE_UNIQUE - the number of NFTs held by the account
     TokenKycStatus kycStatus = 4; // The KYC status of the account (KycNotApplicable, Granted or Revoked).
 If the token does not have KYC key, KycNotApplicable is returned
     TokenFreezeStatus freezeStatus = 5; // The Freeze status of the account (FreezeNotApplicable, Frozen or Unfrozen).
 If the token does not have Freeze key, FreezeNotApplicable is returned
 !   uint32 decimals = 6; // The number of decimal places a token is divisible by.
-Always 0 for tokens of type NON_FUNGIBLE
+Always 0 for tokens of type NON_FUNGIBLE_UNIQUE
 }
 ```